phrp720/aw-sync-suite/README.md

 - **[aw-sync-agent](https://github.com/phrp720/aw-sync-suite/tree/master/aw-sync-agent):**  A lightweight agent that runs on each computer you want to sync data from.
 It connects to ActivityWatch, retrieves the data,filter them, and pushes it to Prometheus.
 - **[aw-sync-center](https://github.com/phrp720/aw-sync-suite/tree/master/aw-sync-center):** A cloud-based setup containing Prometheus and Grafana for centralized data storage and visualization.
 It is set up once to handle the aggregation and visualization of data from all agents.

-This repository simplifies the deployment and integration process, making it easy to get started with ActivityWatch-based analytics.
+This repository simplifies the deployment and integration process, making it easy to get started with ActivityWatch-based  user analytics.

 ## Features
 - Sync data from multiple ActivityWatch instances to a centralized Prometheus database.